 The interior is dominated by an prominent trim panel (finished in a faux aluminum) which stretches from the center air vents along the passenger side dashboard, adding visual width.
 Behind an aggressive 3-spoke steering wheel lie deeply recessed tubular gauges featuring a 4.5-inch color display in the center of the speedometer, which can call-up numerous screens and functions related to audio, telephone, navigation and vehicle settings.

 A fixed 5.8-inch central display screen is surrounded by a stepped hood that flows across from the instrument cluster and continues into the passenger side through a subtle character line.
 The head unit includes a Bluetooth interface for wireless audio streaming and hands-free phone operation, an FM phase-diversity twin tuner, MP3compatible CD drive, HD/AM/weatherband and a USB port in the center console.

 Standard and Optional Features

-New additions to the options list for the latest model year include the AMG Sports Package Plus, which brings enhanced exhaust tuning, a special sport interior with contrasting seatbelts, 18-inch sevem-twin-spoke wheels and a revised front suspension, in addition to a radar-based cruise control system, which is offered as a stand-alone option.
+Buyers can also select the AMG Sports Package Plus, which brings enhanced exhaust tuning, a special sport interior with contrasting seatbelts, 18-inch seven-twin-spoke wheels and a revised front suspension, in addition to a radar-based cruise control system, which is offered as a stand-alone option.